 One cut is at the lower end of your palm and the other at the lower end of your wrist.
 The endoscope gives your surgeon a more sophisticated visualization of the carpal tunnel.

 Together with other tools, the surgeon cuts through the carpal ligament to relieve the pressure on the median nerve.
 The endoscope is removed after relieving the pressure, and the incision is stitched and appropriately dressed.
-The endoscopic method is more popular nowadays because recovery is faster and better.
+Dr Stewart prefers an open carpal tunnel release and can discuss the pros and cons of endoscopic release with you during your consultation.

 With a success rate of more than 90%, there’s a lot you stand to gain from Carpal Tunnel Release Surgery.